ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 {: pre}

-## Managing Users and Roles through the API
+## Managing users and roles through the API
 {: #user-management-api}
 {: api}